angulartics/angulartics2/src/lib/providers/mixpanel/README.md

 export class MixpanelEffects {
   ...
     .do((action: mixpanel.MixpanelTrack) => {
-      this.angulartics2Mixpanel.eventTrack(action.payload.action, {
+      this.angulartics2Mixpanel.eventTrack(action.payload.action, action.payload.properties);
-        ...action.payload.properties,
     });
-    });
   ...
 }
 ```
-The custom properties object should be a new object, otherwise the action will be be recorded successfully.
+**The custom properties object should be a new object, otherwise the action will be be recorded successfully.**